-These days, when even the most affordable planes are equipped with sophisticated GPS systems that pilots of the past couldn’t imagine even in their wettest dreams, the functionality is keeps little more than emotional value, but it is still very nice to have such a gadget on one’s wrist.
+These days, when even the most affordable planes are equipped with sophisticated GPS systems that pilots of the past couldn’t imagine even in their wettest dreams, the functionality keeps little more than emotional value, but it is still nice to have such a gadget on one’s wrist.

 Like many watches in this class, the Bell & Ross BR 126 Blackbird Flyback Chronograph Limited Edition has a dial with a layout that may look strange at first, but allows you to get used to it almost in no time.

 Of the three sub-dials, only one (at 6 o’clock) is reserved for a 12-hour chronograph counter: the one at 9 hours is a 24-hour day/night indicator and the one at 3 o’clock is a small seconds display.
 The chronograph minute counter is displayed with a central hand that bears an orange-colored stylized aircraft figure on its business end.
 The central chronograph seconds hand was, too, dipped in orange: a color that looks particularly contrast over a black background.

 While the dial may look a tad clattered for a person that never owned a chronograph, I must say that date representation here is well-structured and it will only be a matter of minutes before you get absolutely used to it.

 Bell & Ross says that only 500 individually numbered watches will be offered.